coredns/coredns/plugin/route53/README.md

    to external hosts (eg. used to resolve CNAMEs).
 If no **ADDRESS** is given, CoreDNS will resolve against itself. **ADDRESS** can be an IP, an IP:port or a path to a file structured like resolv.conf (**NB**: Currently a bug (#2099) is preventing the use of self-resolver).
-* `credentials_file` used for reading the credential file and setting the profile name for a given zone.
+* `credentials` used for reading the credential file and setting the profile name for a given zone.
 * **PROFILE** AWS account profile name.
 Defaults to `default`.
 * **FILENAME** AWS credentials filename.
 Defaults to `~/.aws/credentials`